Controlled Training Data Generation with Diffusion Models: Introduction

 \section{Introduction}

-The quality of data plays a crucial role in training generalizable deep learning models~\cite{taori2020measuring,miller2021accuracy,gadre_datacomp_2023}.
+The quality of data plays a crucial role in training generalizable deep learning models~\citep{taori2020measuring,miller2021accuracy,gadre_datacomp_2023}.
 For a model to generalize well, its training data should be representative of the test distribution where it will be deployed.
-However, real world test conditions change over time, while training datasets are typically collected once and remain static due to high collection costs.
-We, therefore, focus on generating datasets that can adapt to novel test distributions and are more cost-efficient.
+However, real-world test conditions change over time, while training datasets are typically collected once and remain static due to high collection costs. {This is also in contrast to evidence showing that being able to control the input data is a key contributor to how children are able to learn with only a few examples~\citep{braddick_visual_2013,lewis_multiple_2005}.} We, therefore, focus on generating training datasets that can adapt to novel test distributions and are more sample-efficient.

-Diffusion generative models~\cite{rombach2022high,ho2020denoising,sohl2015deep,nichol_glide_2022, saharia_photorealistic_2022} are trained on large-scale collections of images \cite{schuhmann_laion-5b_2022} and exhibit remarkable generalization abilities by being able to produce realistic images not seen during training.
+Diffusion generative models~\citep{rombach2022high,ho2020denoising,sohl2015deep,nichol_glide_2022, saharia_photorealistic_2022} are trained on large-scale collections of images \citep{schuhmann_laion-5b_2022} and exhibit remarkable generalization abilities by being able to produce realistic images not seen during training.
 Additionally, unlike static datasets that they are trained on, these generative models allow us to \textit{adapt} the generation process to produce images that follow a certain conditioning.
-For example, they can be conditioned on textual prompts~\cite{rombach2022high} or geometric information such as depth maps~\cite{zhang2023adding}.
+For example, they can be conditioned on textual prompts~\citep{rombach2022high} or geometric information such as depth maps~\citep{zhang2023adding}.

-Recent works explore the use of diffusion models to generate training data for supervised learning with promising results \cite{sariyildiz2023fake,dunlap2023diversify,he_is_2022}.
-They guide the generation process using text prompts to accomplish two goals: produce aligned image-label pairs for supervised training and adapt the generated images to a certain target distribution.
-These proposed methods, however, find conditioning text prompts in an open-loop way by either using a language model~\cite{dunlap2023diversify} or heuristics~\cite{sariyildiz2023fake}.
-Therefore, they \textit{lack an automatic feedback mechanism} that can refine the found text prompts to produce more curated and useful training data.
-Furthermore, it has been argued that being able to control the input data is a key contributor to how children are able to learn with few examples~\cite{braddick_visual_2013,lewis_multiple_2005}.
+Recent works explore the use of diffusion models to generate training data for supervised learning with promising results \citep{sariyildiz2023fake,dunlap2023diversify,he2022synthetic}.
+They guide the generation process using text prompts to accomplish two goals: 1) produce aligned image-label pairs for supervised training and 2) adapt the generated images to a certain target distribution.
+However, these methods find conditioning text prompts in an open-loop way, i.e., uninformed of the specific training scenario in hand, by either using a language model~\citep{dunlap2023diversify} or heuristics~\citep{sariyildiz2023fake}.
+In other words, they \textit{lack an automatic feedback mechanism} that can refine the found text prompts to produce more curated and useful training data.